 After the Japanese surrender, Alaska carried out a show of force off the major ports in the Yellow Sea and supported the landing of occupation troops at Jinsen (Inchon), Korea.
 The large cruiser returned to the United States in December 1945.
 USS Alaska was decommissioned at Bayonne, New Jersey in February 1947, and remained there until sold for scrapping in June 1960.

 This is the OFFICIAL WEBSITE of the USS ALASKA CB-1 Crew Members.
-Information is overseen by Charles St George, US Navy (Ret), crew member of the USS Alaska CB-1.
+Information was provided & overseen by Charles St George, US Navy (Ret), crew member of the USS Alaska CB-1.
 Please use our contact form to send inquiries about this website and how to submit information to this website.

 I regret to inform you of the passing of Mr. Charles St. George, October 3, 2019.
 Please see the NorthStar page for more information.